- Both made up of pilin

 Join bacterial cells for DNA transfer

-Distributed evenly around the cell ( from several to hundreds)
+Distributed evenly around the cell (

 Only one or two per cell